 A proud quirk of mine is that I’m passionate about the historical Disney brand.
 Walt Disney accomplished amazing feats in his lifetime through his hard work, creativity, resilience, and his ability to inspire others to remain young at heart.

-Whenever I need to relax from life’s demands, one of my hobbies is to read books about Walt Disney and the Disney company.
+When I need to relax from life’s demands, one of my hobbies is to read books about Walt Disney and the Disney company.
 This continued passion allows me to learn many lessons about business, creativity, teamwork, branding, leadership, and even money.

 Welcome to this blog about the lessons I learned from Disney.
-It’s fun to share the information I’ve absorbed through my years from reading many books, working in Florida’s Tomorrowland in 2007 as part of the Disney College Program, and my lifelong enthusiasm for this brand.
+It’s fun to share the information I’ve absorbed through my years of reading many books, working in Florida’s Tomorrowland in 2007 as part of the Disney College Program, and my lifelong enthusiasm for this brand.